 I get it.
 You might not have thought to turn over the box and read what’s in those crackers your toddler loves.
 You might have a favorite drink or food you love and you simply don’t want to know how they get all that taste in “Only 100 calories!”.

 When my girls were babies (and before I was eating organic, whole foods), I didn’t even think to turn over the can of baby formula and read the ingredients.
 My youngest was 9 months old when I read the ingredients.
 I about fainted.
 Well, I actually cried to be completely honest.
 I cried because I hadn’t thought to read the ingredients and I was so mad that a company would sell a can of baby formula loaded with sugars, corn syrup, preservatives, etc.

 I’m not here to tell you what to eat or what not to eat, but I hope to help you make educated decisions for you and your family.
-We all have areas where we cheat.
+We all have areas where we indulge.
 It helps keep us sane.
-But knowing exactly when and how we’re cheating makes a huge difference.
+But knowing exactly when and how we’re indulging makes a huge difference.

-I saw a version of this recipe in the Oprah magazine, changed it up and bit, and plan to add it my Thanksgiving table this year.
-It’s best served at room temperature which means you can make it earlier in the day and leave it until you’re ready to serve your Thanksgiving meal.
+Back to the green beans!
+This dish is best served at room temperature which means you can make it earlier in the day and leave it until you’re ready to serve your Thanksgiving meal.
 If you just can’t have Thanksgiving without a green bean casserole, read the ingredients first or better yet, check out the recipe I posted last year.